-The environmental, social and governance (ESG) landscape is still at an early stage across the region ESG can be found in varying degrees in the region.
-Some companies and issuers are at their infancy, some are starting to crawl, others are going at a faster pace.
+The environmental, social and governance (ESG) landscape is still at an early stage across the region

+ESG can be found in varying degrees in the region.
+Some companies are at their infancy, some are starting to crawl, others are going at a faster pace.
 That is a challenge on its own.
 Not only on ESG but on awareness, understanding and drive.
 Developments in this area may take either a top-down approach, such as the goals set by Vision 2030 or a bottom-down approach, such as the recently announced Sharia compliant index in Saudi.
-Additionally, the Islamic finance industry could do more to attract investors beyond Sharia sensitive profiles, and be more appealing to international ESG investors.
+Additionally, the Islamic finance industry could do more to attract investors beyond Sharia sensitive profiles, and be more appealing to international ESG investors

 Sustainable finance must go hand in hand with Islamic finance in Saudi Arabia Saudi Arabia is a central player in the global sukuk and Islamic finance industry.
 Fitch Ratings mapped global outstanding sukuks to be around \$130 billion in the first half of 2022, from which Saudi Arabia accounted to 47% of that figure.
-ESG-related issuance accounted for 10% of that amount.
-More than 83% of financing in Saudi Arabia takes place under Islamic finance formats, while local corporate issuance is close to 100% in sukuk.
-The actual driver for 84% of financing happened through a bottom-up approach over the last decades, through corporates, retailers and customers.
+ESGrelated issuance accounted for 10% of that amount.

+More than 83% of financing in Saudi Arabia takes place under Islamic finance formats, while corporate issuance is close to 100% in sukuk.
+The actual driver for 84% of financing happened through a bottom-up approach over the last decade, through corporates, retailers and customers.
 Yet, sustainability is not on the top of the agenda of that 84%.
 The profile of ESG sensitive investors remains fundamentally international.
 It is important to raise awareness on sustainability issues to educate the massive customer base for sukuks.
-At the same time, if the Islamic finance industry want to expand ESG in Saudi Arabia, elements of ESG must be added under Islamic investors and ESG sensitive investors.
-Strong frameworks will lead to higher volumes of sustainable investments The trend for ESG and Islamic financing in Saudi Arabia and the region has been on a growth trajectory.
+At the same time, if we want to expand ESG in Saudi Arabia, we must add ESG elements under Islamic finance structures to attract both Islamic investors and ESG sensitive investors.

+Strong frameworks will lead to higher volumes of sustainable investments

+The trend for ESG and Islamic financing in Saudi Arabia and the region has been on a growth trajectory.
 This has been built to a large extent on Islamic finance.
 Bringing to the ground the different strategies and roadmaps launched in the region could help expand these investments.
 Awareness, frameworks, and guidelines will be fundamental to mobilize larger volumes of sustainable finance.

+Source: These opinion editorials by sustainability leaders have been harvested directly from the Microsoft Sustainability Dialogues Podcast Series